Greipio/javascript/README.md

 ## Options, Methods and More

-You can find the full guide of this package by visiting our [Documentation Page](https://docs.greip.io/).
+You can find the full guide of this package by visiting our [documentation page](https://docs.greip.io/).

 ## Credits